seapagan/github-changelog-md/README.md

 $ poetry shell
 ```

-See the [website](https://changelog.seapagan.net/contributing/) for more
+See the [Contributing](https://changelog.seapagan.net/contributing/) section in
-information on how to contribute to this project.
+the documentation for more information on how to contribute to this project.

 ## License